Federated Malay States: State Council

-In the Federated Malay States, the individual State were still ruled by the Sultan but was now advised by the State Council for the purpose of administrating the State.
+In the Federated Malay States, the individual state were still ruled by rulers (a yamtuan in Negeri Sembilan and sultans elsewhere) but was now advised by the State Council for the purpose of administrating the state.
 The State Council was made up of the Resident (or in certain cases by the Secretary to the Resident), native chiefs, and representative(s) of the Chinese community nominated by the Sultan.
 The council discussed matters of interest for each respective state such as legislative and administrative issues as well as revision of all sentence of capital punishment.
 The Resident and his staff (mostly consist of European and Malay) carried on with the administrative work.